countgizmo/computer-enhance/README.md

 - disassemble a subset of 8086 instructions from binary;
 - simulate storing to and reading from (simulated) registers;
 - run arithmetic operations (add, sub, cmp);
-- IP register and conditional jumps.
+- IP register and conditional jumps;
+- simulate 64K of memory.

 ```
 ❯ zig run simulator.zig -- asm/listing_46